alexbasista/pytfc/docs/examples.md

 client.plans.show(commit_message='this is a commit message').json()

 # Show JSON output of Plans
-# Use the following function with any of the four parameters above
+# Use the following method with any of the four parameters above
 client.plans.get_json_output(...)
 ```